Témiscouata-sur-le-Lac

 Témiscouata-sur-le-Lac (/fr/, lit.
 'Temiscouata on the Lake') is a municipality in Quebec, Canada, situated in the MRC of Témiscouata in the Bas-Saint-Laurent region.
 The city was created on May 5, 2010, from the mergers of the city of Cabano and Notre-Dame-du-Lac.
 The new city was called Cabano–Notre-Dame-du-Lac until November 13, 2010.

-This region is part of traditional Maliseet territory.
+This region is part of traditional Wolastoqey territory.

 History

 On May 5, 2010, the cities of Cabano and Notre-Dame-du-Lac merged to form the city of Cabano–Notre-Dame-du-Lac, which was later named Témiscouata-sur-le-Lac.
 The name was approved by more than 60% of the population during a referendum on June 20, 2010, and approved by the Minister of Municipal Affairs.
 The mayors of the cities of Cabano and Notre-Dame-du-Lac shared the role of mayor until June 10, 2010, when Gilles Garon was elected new mayor of the city.